 Students are offered a confidential space where they can safely express and communicate their thoughts and feelings.
 Students can develop their communication and expression skills, and explore new ways of relating to others whilst engaging in shared experiences using words, music, vocalisations, sounds, movements and gestures.
 The music in the sessions can take many forms including improvised music making, song-writing, playing known songs and using music technology.
 The content of sessions will adapt to each student’s individual needs following full assessment by the Music Therapist.
 Music Therapy sessions can be individual, paired or group sessions depending on what is most beneficial for the student.
 Music therapists are registered with, and regulated by, the Health and Care Professions Council (HCPC).

 Students can choose from a range of massage and relaxation techniques, aromatherapy and reflexology to promote wellbeing of body and mind.
-Complimentary Therapy sessions aim to support students feel calm and relaxed and to develop their self-regulation skills.
+Complementary Therapy sessions aim to support students feel calm and relaxed and to develop their self-regulation skills.